 But there can be a problem when you label someone as being bossy, or impatient, or always late or things like that.
 People are not “just” the disabled person or the one who is continually smiling.
 They are more than the label you put on them.

 I have encountered many different attitudes with regards to seeing me in a wheelchair.
 Some see the person, but I have been to appointments with one of my carers and people will speak to her, but not to me.
 Sometimes the chair becomes an impediment to creating relationships, but that shouldn’t be the case.

-When people are labelled and seen just as the label, you are in danger of not discovering the gifts and talents they have.
+When people are labeled and seen just like the label, you are in danger of not discovering the gifts and talents they have.
 You could have called out something inside them and encouraged them.
 People have different interests than just what you can see.

 My son got a diagnosis yesterday and although it opens up help and support for him, the label itself doesn’t change him.
 We see him as he is and the different gifts he has are there to be encouraged and developed.
 He is a highly intelligent boy who loves to be outside and loves to learn.
 I never want him to lose his joy of learning.